kubeflow/community/proposals/restructure-KF-docs-proposal.md

   - Install Kubeflow (current `Installing Kubeflow`, to redirect to `Deployment` homepage)
   - [delete] Cloud Installation

-- **Community**
-  - About (current About/Community)
-  - Contributing (current About/Contributing to Kubeflow + details on Working Groups)
-  - Documentation (merge current About/Docs + About/Style Guide for Kubeflow docs)
-  - Events (current About/Events Calendar)
-  - Google Summer of Code (current About/Google Summer of Code)

 - **Components** (remove "of Kubeflow")
   - Jupyter Notebooks (moved to under components)
     - Overview of Jupyter Notebooks in Kubeflow